Deep-Spark/DeepSparkHub/models/nlp/llm/deepseek-moe-16b/pytorch/README.md

-# DeepSeekMoE 7B (ColossalAI)
+# DeepSeekMoE 16B (ColossalAI)

 ## Model Description

-DeepSeekMoE 7B is an efficient variant of the DeepSeekMoE 16B model, utilizing a Mixture-of-Experts (MoE) architecture.
-This model features innovative strategies like fine-grained expert segmentation and shared experts isolation, enabling it to handle complex language tasks effectively.
-With 7 billion parameters, it balances computational efficiency and performance, making it suitable for various natural language processing applications.
-DeepSeekMoE 7B demonstrates strong capabilities in language understanding and generation while maintaining a more compact structure compared to its larger counterpart.
+DeepSeekMoE 16B is a Mixture-of-Experts (MoE) language model with 16.4B parameters.
+It employs an innovative MoE architecture, which involves two principal strategies: fine-grained expert segmentation and shared experts isolation.
+It is trained from scratch on 2T English and Chinese tokens, and exhibits comparable performance with DeekSeek 7B and LLaMA2 7B, with only about 40% of computations.
+For research purposes, we release the model checkpoints of DeepSeekMoE 16B Base and DeepSeekMoE 16B Chat to the public, which can be deployed on a single GPU with 40GB of memory without the need for quantization

 ## Supported Environments